ontola/dexpod/README.md

 - **DCAT management**: Describe & share DCAT dataset descriptions / metadata.

 ## Setup
 We use nginx internally ('devproxy') to provide reverse-proxying and TLS connections, where all traffic is routed to libro (the frontend) and requests to `/link-lib/bulk` are routed to the cache.
 Using the dexpod without these is possible, [`/rails/info/routes`](https://guides.rubyonrails.org/routing.html#listing-existing-routes) should list all possible API endpoints (subject to change).
+Nearly all endpoints require authentication, you'll have to generate a token first ().

 - Clone the appropriate projects:
   - Clone the dexpod project